archielite/agon-docs/usage-homepage.md

 ![](./images/homepage-shortcode-how-it-works.png)

-There are have alot of shortcodes in the theme.
+There are have a lot of shortcodes in the theme.
 You can check them in the **Shortcode** dropdown menu in the editor.

 ![](./images/homepage-available-shortcodes.png)